MeysamKarimi/MG-ACO/README.md

 AtlTransformation trafo = AtlTransformation.fromFile(trafo("Grafcet2PetriNet", "Grafcet2PetriNet.atl"), metamodelFiles, metamodelNames);
 ```

-After executing the program, some information with the results of the mutation analysis will be displayed in the console as well as stores in a "Report.txt" file.
+After executing the program, some information with the results of the mutation analysis will be displayed in the console as well as stored in a "Report.txt" file.

 ## Performance Evaluation